I'm 23, I Make $144,000 & I Spent Over $2,000 This Week

 AdvertisementADVERTISEMENT

-12 p.m. — I use Mealpal for weekdays when I'm in the office.
+12 p.m. — I use MealPal for weekdays when I'm in the office.
 I prepay a monthly fee for a set number of meals and it's usually discounted by 10-30%.
 Today, I grab a Sweetgreen salad and a snack from the kitchen and eat at my desk.

 6 p.m. — I truly miss the days of banking when my dinners were comped.
 Earlier hours mean fewer perks I guess, so I've been scrambling to figure out a sustainable dinner plan for myself.
 I take the subway home and order something on Uber Eats (for some reason I keep getting 50% off promotions).
 The inner child in me remembers my mom always saying to maximize discounts so I feel obligated to order two portions of food to hit the max $15 discount. $23.02